 Our Leadership Guides Expansion

-The Lamoille Family Center has grown through five directors, and 4 locations.
+The Lamoille Family Center has grown through six directors and 4 locations.
 Each new site had provided the organization with more space to house programs.
 The Family Center has continued to expand until it has filled the present large house to bursting.
 Staff share small offices; group meetings are held in the former living room; and the parking lot overflows.
-The building on Cadys Falls Road now houses 17 programs and projects including high quality child care, parenting support, playgroups, home visits, emergency resources, the Holiday Project, a teen center, an alternative high school for pregnant, parenting and at-risk young women, and youth case management and crisis intervention.
-As one of 15 parent child centers across the state, 35 dedicated and caring staff reach more than 4000 children, youth, parents and caregivers annually.
+The building on Cady’s Falls Road now houses many programs and projects including high quality child care referral, parenting support, playgroups, home visits, emergency resources, the Holiday Project, Healthy Lamoille Valley and youth case management and crisis intervention.
+As one of 15 parent child centers across the state, almost 30 dedicated and caring staff reach more than 4000 children, youth, parents and caregivers annually.

 The Family Center has many of the same attributes it began with: creativity, family centered, responsive to the community.
 Throughout the years, the staff, many who have been parents and some facing their own struggles, have reached out to families with understanding and compassion.
 The mission is clear and strong (to encourage, educate and celebrate families), the staff is committed and hardworking and the present board is a serious and hardworking director of the whole.
 Results are still achieved one family at a time, as described recently by this mother, “I appreciate all that the Family Center has done for me over the past 14 years when I started taking my 4 month old (now 13) to weekly playgroup.
 We’ve taken helpful classes and always have found people at the Family Center so kind and willing to listen and guide my parenting.
 Thank you for the help as well as for being there all these years as I’ve learned to be a parent.”

 The Family Center has become a strong leader among its community partners in developing and maintaining a culture of support and cooperation.
-Over the years, the Family Center has used out of the box thinking to address problems in the Lamoille Valley including homelessness, hunger, child care capacity, and youth suicide.
+Over the years, the Family Center has used out-of-the-box thinking to address problems in the Lamoille Valley including homelessness, hunger, child care capacity, and youth suicide.
 In addition, the Family Center has been a fiscal agent for numerous new organizations in the region, including Girls Move Mountains and People in Partnership.
 Most recently, Healthy Lamoille Valley became one of Lamoille Family Center’s programs.
 HLV is a coalition working with towns, schools, families and the community to prevent substance misuse in youth.

 For more information about the Lamoille Family Center and to learn how you can get involved, call 888-5229 or click here to email.